 - ¼ cup dried cranberries

-- 3 tablespoons walnut halves or pieces, toasted
+- 3 tbsp walnut halves or pieces, toasted

 - 2 large ripe pears, each cut into 8 to 12 slices